Good Time Music

-"Good Time Music" is a song originally recorded by American pop rock band the Lovin' Spoonful in 1965.
+"Good Time Music" is a song originally recorded by the American folk-rock band the Lovin' Spoonful in 1965.
 Written by John Sebastian, it appeared on the 1966 Elektra Records compilation What's Shakin'.
-The song has been described as "a sort of manifeseto of the group's optimism in its jaunty rhythms and celebration of the return of good time music to the radio."
+Author Richie Unterberger characterizes the song as "a sort of manifesto of the group's optimism in its jaunty rhythms and celebration of the return of good time music to the radio."